r2rro/CNN-Projects/Image Segmentation with U-Net/README.md

 * At each step, use half the number of filters of the previous block
 * conv9 is a `Conv2D layer` with `ReLU` activation, He normal initializer, `same` padding
 * Finally, conv10 is a Conv2D that takes the number of classes as the filter, a kernel size of 1, and `"same"` padding.
 The output of conv10 is the output of your model.

-#### 1.4 - Loss Function
-In semantic segmentation, you need as many masks as you have object classes.
-In the dataset you're using, each pixel in every mask has been assigned a single integer probability that it belongs to a certain class, from 0 to num_classes-1.
-The correct class is the layer with the higher probability.

-This is different from `categorical crossentropy`, where the labels should be one-hot encoded (just 0s and 1s).
-Here, you'll use sparse categorical crossentropy as your loss function, to perform pixel-wise multiclass prediction.
-Sparse categorical crossentropy is more efficient than other loss functions when you're dealing with lots of classes.

-#### 1.5 - Dataset Handling

-Below, define a function that allows you to display both an input image, and its ground truth: the true mask.
-The true mask is what your trained model output is aiming to get as close to as possible.

-## 2 - Train the Model
-In this stage we train the model, and by defining a function uses `tf.argmax` in the axis of the number of classes to return the index with the largest value and merge the prediction into a single image.
-Finally we can check our predicted masks against the true mask and the original input image to chack final results.